 QuickBooks is well-known for its wide range of accounting tools, and its invoice functionality does not fall short.
 Users can tailor and automate invoices, add billable hours, and send recurring invoices to many clients.
 The solution also provides a comprehensive range of bookkeeping and record-keeping services, making it ideal for larger enterprises or business owners searching for detailed reports.

-For freelancers, Quickbooks may be too robust and expensive for making fast, simple invoices.
+For freelancers, QuickBooks may be too robust and expensive for making fast, simple invoices.
 The user interface takes time to learn as it has so many in-depth financial tools.
 The Simple Start plan ($25/month) is the basic bookkeeping plan with custom invoicing with logo, invoice tracking, and payment reminders.

-QuickBooks may be costly, but it has a lot of functionality.
+This software may be costly, but it has a lot of functionality.
 Even when you factor in the price tag, it can be an excellent investment if reporting is your primary objective.

-Features of FreshBooks Invoicing:
+Features of Quickbooks Invoicing:

 - Invoice customization.